Everything you want to know

 It totally depends on you and your admission process!
 At CODE, we are looking for the right people, not the right number of people.
 We recommend that you take the entire admission process seriously and that you give your very best.

 German regulations for higher education require you to have a higher education entrance qualification to enroll in a Bachelor’s degree program.
-If you are not sure whether your degree matches the admission requirements for Germany, please check the DAAD database and our admission requirements.
-For students from Germany who do not have an “Abitur”, please look into your options for “berufliche Qualifizierung”.
+If you are not sure whether your degree matches the admission requirements for Germany, please check the DAAD database.
+For students from Germany who do not have an “Abitur”, please check your options for “berufliche Qualifizierung” with our admissions team.

 Absolutely!
 CODE is a very international community, and English is the language we use everywhere on campus.
 We believe that everyone has something to offer and learn from one another.
 This is why CODE sees diversity and inclusion as an opportunity to grow and empower each other.
 We cultivate a culture of participation for everyone and their specific skills and characteristics.
 To find out more about admission requirements for studying in Germany we recommend you read through our requirements and the pages of Study-in.de.

-The deadline to submit your written application if you require a visa to study in Germany is the beginning of June, and for everybody else it is mid-July.
-We will close the admission process once our maximum capacity of students is reached.
 Please keep in mind that you might need some extra time for your application, arranging the move to Berlin or your visa application process.
-That’s why we recommend starting the application process as early as possible to begin studying in the fall.
+That’s why we recommend starting the application process as early as possible.

 It’s not about money.
 It’s about the people you have.Steve Jobs, Entrepreneur and founder of Apple Inc.

 Yes.
 “BAföG” (German system for governmental loans to students) is designed to help you with your living costs while studying.
 Because we are a state-recognized university of applied sciences, you are able to file for “BAföG” just like any other student.
-More information can be found at the website of studierendenWERK BERLIN.
 Keep in mind though, that BAföG is available only to German students and some EU students in special cases.

 All of our study programs are in-person learning, which requires all of the students to attend the lectures on campus in Berlin, so completing undergraduate studies at CODE is not possible in a distance learning format.
 We had to make an exception since the start of the pandemic but we will be back to on-site teaching and learning when the situation allows it.